spacemeshos/testnet-guide/local.md

 > Yosher balance should now reflect the 500 coins he got from Anton plus any mining awards that he got for mining with his full node.

 ### Stopping the Testnet

 👉  Just hit `ctrl-c` in the terminal window you started the Testnet from or close that terminal window.

-👉  To close the CLI wallet Just hit `ctrl-c` in a running wallet instance terminal window.
+👉  To close the CLI wallet Just hit `ctrl-d` in a running wallet instance terminal window.

 ### Connecting the wallet to a different node